 A root system R is called irreducible, if it cannot be written as the orthogonal disjoint union $R = R_1 \cup R_2$ of two root systems R_1 , R_2 .
 Any root system can be uniquely written as an orthogonal disjoint union of irreducible root systems.
-There exists a classification of all irreducible, reduced root systems in terms of Coxeter graphs.
-There are 5 infinite series: A_n, B_n, C_n, D_n (which are crystallographic), as well as the rank 2 root systems $I_2(n)$ corresponding to the dihedral groups.
-Apart from those, there is a finite numer of exceptional root systems.
-The root systems BC_n $(n \ge 1)$ are the only irreducible crystallographic root systems which are not reduced.
-We mention that the root system of a complex semisimple Lie algebra is always crystallographic and reduced, and it is irreducible exactly if the Lie algebra is simple.
-For further details on root systems, the reader is referred to [Hu] and [Kn].
+There exists a classification of all irreducible root systems in terms of Coxeter graphs.
+The crystallographic ones are made up by 4 infinite families A_n , B_n (those discussed above), C_n , D_n , as well as 5 exceptional root systems.
+For details, we refer to [29].

-2.2.
-Dunkl operators.
-Let R be a reduced (not necessarily crystallographic) root system in \mathbb{R}^N and W the associated reflection group.
-The Dunkl operators attached with R are modifications of the usual partial derivatives by divided difference operators made up by reflections.
-The divided difference parts are coupled by parameters, which are given in terms of a multiplicity function:
+2.2 Dunkl operators

-Definition 2.4.
-A function $k: R \to \mathbb{C}$ on the root system R is called a multiplicity function, if it is invariant under the natural action of W on R.
+Let R be a fixed root system in \mathbb{R}^N and G the associated reflection group.
+From now on we assume that R is normalized in the sense that $\langle \alpha, \alpha \rangle = 2$ for all $\alpha \in R$; this simplifies formulas, but is no loss of generality for our purposes.
+The Dunkl operators attached with R can be considered as perturbations of the usual partial derivatives by reflection parts.
+These reflection parts are coupled by parameters, which are given in terms of a multiplicity function:

-The set of multiplicity functions forms a \mathbb{C} -vector space whose dimension is equal to the number of W-orbits in R.
+Definition 2.2.
+A function $k: R \to \mathbb{C}$ on the root system R is called a multiplicity function on R, if it is invariant under the natural action of G on R. The \mathbb{C} -vector space of multiplicity functions on R is denoted by K.